Tomato beer: Hungary

+Ukraine

 In Ukraine, brewers have incorporated traditional pickling flavors into contemporary sour beer styles, notably producing tomato-infused gose variants.
 First appearing at international festivals in the late 2010s, Ukrainian tomato gose has provoked mixed reactions abroad while contributing to a broader trend of vegetable-based sour beers in the country’s craft brewing scene.

+Russia

 In Russia, brewers have developed multiple tomato‑infused gose variants that blend the style's characteristic sour‑saline base with fresh tomato purée and a range of adjuncts.
 Some interpretations add chili and aromatic spices to introduce heat and depth, while others incorporate citrus elements—such as orange and lime—for a bright, sangrita‑inspired profile.
 Additional versions juxtapose tomato with fruit like black currant and savory notes like garlic, all anchored by gose's briny acidity to showcase the umami qualities of tomato.

 Tomato beer in Russia also owes its popularity to innovations by Tula-based brewer Denis Salnikov, who in 2017 pioneered a filtered tomato Gose style that removed sediment while preserving the characteristic tart and salty profile of the style.
 By employing industrial separators—equipment rare among craft producers—he achieved a clear, true beer infused with tomato flavor rather than a mere juice-cocktail hybrid.
 This approach resonated with Russian consumers familiar with tomato-based pickles and brines, sparking a surge in demand and inspiring countless regional variations featuring peppers, spices, and other local ingredients.